 It’s not boards that make the difference its practice and Ofsted know this.

-However, many schools expect to see displays on British Values to ‘tick the box’ which sometimes, with a lack of understanding, are being misconstrued into displays all about Britain and life in Britain.
+However, many schools expect to see displays on Fundamental British Values to ‘tick the box’ which sometimes, with a lack of understanding, are being misconstrued into displays all about Britain and life in Britain.

 Displays are OK if they are showing how you promote the values as above so photos, observations and explanations would be great.